 While this sounds, RenGen is already constructing their first development in Almere Netherlands and expect to finish in 2018.
 RenGen is also in talks with Denmark, Germany, and Belgium for future projects.

 But mere adaptation is not their primary goal.
 According to Joe Quirk of the Seasteading Institute, “Sustainability is not good enough.
 We must restore the environment.”
-Seasteading provides many way to do so.
-One example is biofuels from algae, which can actually remove carbon from the atmosphere while harvested.
-Also, many seasteaders plan to use desalination plants for the dual purposes of removing salt and cleaning the surrounding water of pollution.
-Historically, fish habitats thrive around these types of platforms, and can serve as artificial reefs to replace polluted ones.
+Seasteading provides many ways to do so.
+One example is BIOFUELS FROM ALGAE, which can actually remove carbon from the atmosphere while harvested.
+Also, many seasteaders plan to use DESALINATION PLANTS for the dual purposes of removing salt and cleaning the surrounding water of pollution.
+Historically, fish habitats thrive around these TYPES OF PLATFORMS, and can serve as artificial reefs to replace polluted ones.
 Like ecovillages, seasteads will be “closed systems” and will reuse waste.

 Not all environmentalists will use startup societies and not all startup societies proponents will be environmentalists.
 However our differing ideologies share the same method.
 We build, not argue.
 In a world where our voices will not be heard, we will communicate with action.
 You do not have to compromise.
 You do not have to settle for small changes or a “less bad” future.
 You can build and restore this world.
 You can start up your own.